Model Characterization and Dark Matter in the Secluded $U(1)^\prime$ Model: Conclusion

-Satisfying the correct relic density, the currently present experimental data from the direct DM detection experiments can constrain these solutions further.
-One may expect small scattering cross-section for the LSP neutralino due to its dominant singlet nature.
+{One may expect small scattering cross-section for the LSP neutralino due to its dominant singlet nature under the MSSM gauge group.
 However, as mentioned above, the Singlino is allowed to interact with the MSSM particles through the Higgs portal, which can potentially enhance its scattering cross-section.
 We observed that the Singlino LSP solutions can predict DM spin-independent cross-section in the range $\sim 4\times 10^{-46}- 10^{-50}$ cm$^2$ for the Singlino-like LSP.
-These solutions are expected to be tested in XENONnT experiments up to about $\sigma_{{\rm SI}}\sim 2\times 10^{-48}$ cm$^2$, while Darwin can lower the testable cross-section scale to about $3\times 10^{-49}$ cm$^2$ in near future.
-These scales are capable to probe the Singlino LSP.
-It is also possible to realize MSSM-like LSP neutralino for $m_{\tilde{\chi}_{1}^{0}} \gtrsim 600$ GeV.
-However, such solutions yield mostly Higgsino-like LSPs and predict rather significantly large scattering cross-sections which are already excluded by the current experimental data considered in our work.
+These solutions are expected to be tested in XENONnT experiments up to about $\sigma_{{\rm SI}}\sim 2\times 10^{-48}$ cm$^2$, while Darwin can lower the testable cross-section scale to about $3\times 10^{-49}$ cm$^2$ in near future.}